 Publishing a digital magazine, especially a high-quality one like AeroSafety World, is expensive.
 Members make all that possible.
 We feel they are entitled to some privileges.

-We serve the industry, but we put our members first.
 If you are not already a member, we would be happy to welcome you as one.

 For more information please contact the Flight Safety Foundation membership department at; firstname.lastname@example.org or phone; +1.703.739.6700, and ask for Louise Martin, ext.
 112 or Ahlam Wahdan, ext.
 102.